gaschgithub/gaschgithub/README.md

 I work at the intersection of music, computation, and perception, with a focus on rhythm, timing, and algorithmic sound systems.

 ### Research interests
+- Algorithmic and generative sound systems
+- Digital Signal Processing
+- Machine Learning
 - Microrhythm analysis and timing
+- Music Information Retrieval
 - Symbolic music processing (MIDI)
-- Music Information Retrieval
-- Algorithmic and generative sound systems

 ### Tools
 - Python (NumPy, pandas, matplotlib)